larryhastings/vec/README.md

 * Attributes of `Vector2` objects are lazily-computed where possible.
 * `Vector2` objects effortlessly support both cartesian and polar coordinates.

+`vec` supports Python 3.6+, and passes its unit test suite with 100% coverage.

 ## Why Another Vector Class?